-Eric Finkelstein is a Professor of the Programme in Health Services & Systems Research and the Executive Director of the Lien Centre for Palliative Care at the Duke-NUS Medical School.
+Eric Finkelstein is Professor of Health Services and Systems Research at the Duke-NUS Medical School, Singapore and the Executive Director of the Lien Centre for Palliative Care.
 He also holds appointments at NUS School of Public Health and Duke University Global Health Institute.
-His research focuses on the economic causes and consequences of health behaviours, with a primary emphasis on the use of traditional and behavioural economic incentives to influence those behaviours in ways to improve health outcomes.
+His research focuses on the economic causes and consequences of health behaviours, with a primary emphasis on the use of traditional and behavioural economic incentives to influence behaviours in ways to improve the public’s health.
 Recent research also focuses on studies to better understand the complicated decisions that revolve around end of life care.
-He has published over 200 manuscripts and 2 books in these areas, and also successfully commercialised an Obesity Cost Calculator for employers and insurers.
-Based on google scholar, he has an h-index of 62 and his publications have been cited over 50,000 times, including in the landmark Supreme Court decision upholding the U.S. Affordable Care Act (aka Obamacare).
-He was included in the list of the World's Most Highly Cited Researchers three years in a row by Thomson Reuters and Clarivate Analytics.
+He has published nearly 300 manuscripts and 2 books in these areas, and also successfully commercialized an Obesity Cost Calculator for employers and insurers.
+Based on google scholar, he has an h-index of 68 and his publications have been cited over 97,000 times, including in the landmark Supreme Court decision upholding the U.S. Affordable Care Act (aka Obamacare).
+He was included in the list of the World's Most Highly Cited Researchers in 2015, 2016 and 2017 by Thomson Reuters and Clarivate Analytics and among the Top 2% of scientists worldwide in a study by Stanford University in 2021.

 His main areas of health economics research include: